 This scenario will compare the financial outcome of a property with and without a cost segregation study.
 You’ll see firsthand how this one strategic move can dramatically change your first-year tax liability and free up significant cash flow.

-The Scenario: A $1 Million Commercial Property
+The Property: A $1 Million Commercial Building

 Let’s say you just purchased a commercial building.
 After setting aside the value of the land, the building itself has a cost basis of $1 million.
 If you don’t do any specific tax planning, the IRS requires you to treat the entire structure as a single asset.
 For a commercial property, this means you would depreciate the full $1 million value using a straight-line method over 39 years.
 While this approach is simple, it’s also incredibly slow.
 Your first-year depreciation deduction would only be about $25,641.
 This method doesn’t accurately reflect that many parts of your building wear out much faster than the structure itself.